damoreluc/Collab_Branch_Workflow/README.md

 * Lots of time spent resolving conflicts and merging code, especially as team size scales up

-* No none can work on anything without disturbing the main codebase.
+* No one can work on anything without disturbing the main codebase.
 How do you try adding something radically different in?
 How do you experiment?

 * The only way to collaborate on a feature together with another teammate is to push incomplete code to master/main.
 Other teammates now have broken code...